shner-elmo/sqlalchemy-guide/README.md

 ## Connection

-There are two ways to pass the parameters for creating the connection:
-Using a URI/URL string (the classic way) or by passing an instance of `sqlalchemy.URL`:
+There are two ways to create the database connection, Using a URI/URL string (the classic way) or by passing an instance of `sqlalchemy.URL`:

-Passing the string:
+Passing the URI string:
 ```python
 from sqlalchemy import create_engine
 from sqlalchemy.orm import sessionmaker